 The efficiency of DBN can combine feature extraction and feature selection when doing unsupervised and supervised learning.
-Figure 8 shows the mean absolute weight distribution of the trained DBNs in the first layers, where the features are direct concatenation of five frequency bands of EEG data.
-From Figure 8, we can see that the high peaks are mostly located at beta and gamma bands.
+Fig. 8 shows the mean absolute weight distribution of the trained DBNs in the first layers, where the features are direct concatenation of five frequency bands of EEG data.
+From Fig. 8, we can see that the high peaks are mostly located at beta and gamma bands.
 Since the larger weights of corresponding dimensions of inputs contribute more to the output of the neurons in neural networks, this phenomena indicates that the feature components of beta and gamma bands contain more important discriminative information for the tasks learned by the neural networks.
 In other words, the critical frequency bands for emotion recognition are beta and gamma bands.
 This observation is consistent with our previous finding [22], [32], [33].

 To clearly explore the critical channels selected by the trained DBNs, we further project the mean weight distribution to the brain scalp.
-Figure 9 depicts the weight distribution of different brain regions in five frequency bands.
+Fig. 9 depicts the weight distribution of different brain regions in five frequency bands.
 These results show that the neural signatures and patterns associated with positive, neutral and negative emotions do exist.
 The lateral temporal and prefrontal brain areas activate more than other brain areas in beta and gamma frequency bands.

 Fig. 9.
-The weight distribution of different brain regions in five frequency bands
+The weight distribution of different brain regions in five frequency bands.

 There is often an interference of facial muscular activities in the EEG signals.
 Muscle artifacts can affect the patterns of EEG signals.
 Soleymani et al. [60] thought that the correlation between the EEG features and continuous valence was caused by a combination of the effect from the facial expression and brain activities in their study.
-However, we think that the topographs in Fig. 9 are not due to muscle artifact, but rather brain activity with the following reasons: 1) the significant EMG activities often happens in higher frequency bands (up to 350Hz), while the raw EEG signals are preprocessed with a bandpass filter between 0.3Hz to 50Hz and the recordings seriously contaminated by EMG are removed manually in our study; 2) the subjects are not asked to show their facial expressions explicitly, but rather stay still throughout the experiments; 3) the findings of these neural patterns are consistent with previous emotion studies with EEG [22], [42], [54], [57], [61].
+However, we think that the topographs in Fig. 9 are not due to muscle artifact, but rather brain activity with the following reasons: 1) the significant EMG activities often happens in higher frequency bands (up to 350 Hz), while the raw EEG signals are preprocessed with a bandpass filter between 0.3 to 50 Hz and the recordings seriously contaminated by EMG are removed manually in our study; 2) the subjects are not asked to show their facial expressions explicitly, but rather stay still throughout the experiments; 3) the findings of these neural patterns are consistent with previous emotion studies with EEG [22], [42], [54], [57], [61].
 Therefore, we think that the neural patterns shown in Fig. 9 come from the brain activities.

-Next, we examine whether the activation patterns underlying

-positive, neutral and negative emotions could be reduced to a small pool of channels and the performance could be enhanced significantly.
+Next, we examine whether the activation patterns underlying positive, neutral and negative emotions could be reduced to a small pool of channels and the performance could be enhanced significantly.
 We design four different profiles of electrode placements according to the features of high peaks in the weight distribution and asymmetric properties in emotion processing.
-Figure 10 shows the four different profiles evaluated in this study: (a) 4 channels: FT7, FT8, T7, and T8; (b) 6 channels: FT7, FT8, T7, T8, TP7 and TP8; (c) 9 channels: FP1, FPZ, FP2, FT7, FT8, T7, T8, TP7 and TP8; (d) 12 channels: FT7, FT8, T7, T8, T9, and T9, T9,
+Fig. 10 shows the four different profiles evaluated in this paper: (a) four channels: FT7, FT8, T7 and T8; (b) six channels: FT7, FT8, T7, T8, T77 and TP8; (c) nine channels: FP1, FPZ, FP2, FT7, FT8, T7, T8, T77 and TP8; (d) 12 channels: FT7, FT8, T7, T8, T7, T8, CP5, CP6, P7 and P8.
+The electrodes of profiles (a), (b), and (d) are located in the lateral temporal areas and profile (c) adds three extra prefrontal electrodes.